Gate City volleyball makes quick work of Richlands as Region 2D tournament opens - NewsBreak

 Johnson City Planning Commission green-lights Keebler Annexation, sending it to City Commission

-The Keebler Annexation, a proposed 494-unit residential development in Gray, will head to the Johnson City Commission for first reading next week after it passed through the City's Regional Planning Commission on Tuesday.
-It stands to be the largest residential development to occur in Gray in decades if it's approved...
+The Keebler Annexation, a proposed 494-unit residential development in Gray, will head to the Johnson City Commission for first reading next week after it passed through the city’s Regional Planning Commission on Tuesday.
+It stands to be the largest residential development to occur in Gray in decades if it’s...

 Appalachian Power announces rate increase